 Plan Timing of FD

 It is a good idea to plan your fixed deposit time.
 Like, say, if Rs.
-1.5 lacs are deposited with 10% interest rate in the beginning of the financial year, on 01 April 2013, then tax collected at the end of financial year, that is 31 March 2014, will be on on Rs.
+1.5 lacs are deposited with 10% interest rate at the beginning of the financial year, on 01 April 2013, then tax collected at the end of financial year, that is 31 March 2014, will be on Rs.
 15,000.
-However, if the same amount and interest rate is deposited on 01 October 2013, then Rs.
+However, if the same amount and interest rate are deposited on 01 October 2013, then Rs.
 15,000 of interest will be divided over two financial years (FY13 and FY14).
-Thus, investor will not have to pay TDS.
+Thus, the investor will not have to pay TDS.